Adding shorthand flex:1 to each items is indeed handy.

 Container below is set with align-items: center

-Let's play with flex-direction
+Let's play with flex-direction on above container

 flex-direction: row-reverse